maryannh/camjam-kit-1/worksheet.md

     - `led.blink(0.5, 0.5)` - half a second on, half a second on
     - `led.blink(0.1, 0.2)` - one tenth of a second on, one fifth of a second off

-    *`blink`'s first two (optional) parameters are `on_time` and `off_time`' - they both default to 1 second*
+    `blink`'s first two (optional) parameters are `on_time` and `off_time`': they both default to 1 second

 ## Traffic Lights

-You have three LEDs: red, amber and green.
+You have three LEDs: red, amber, and green.
 Perfect for traffic lights!
-And there's a built-in interface for Traffic Lights in GPIO Zero.
+There's even a built-in interface for traffic lights in GPIO Zero.

 1. Amend the `from gpiozero import...` line to replace `LED` with `TrafficLights`: